organizedanvrchy/Projects/Intermediate/Squirrel Census/README.md

 ---

 ## Notes
-🐿️ Fur Color Count – <br> The script counts the number of squirrels for each fur color (Gray, Black, Cinnamon). <br>
+**Fur Color Count** – The script counts the number of squirrels for each fur color (Gray, Black, Cinnamon). <br>

-📊 CSV Output – <br> The results are saved in a CSV file (squirrel_count.csv) for further analysis or visualization. <br>
+**CSV Output** – The results are saved in a CSV file (squirrel_count.csv) for further analysis or visualization. <br>

-⚡ Efficient Calculation – <br> The script uses both a direct filtering approach (via pandas) and an alternative for loop method to count the squirrels, with the direct approach being the more efficient solution. <br>
+**Efficient Calculation** – The script uses both a direct filtering approach (via pandas) and an alternative for loop method to count the squirrels, with the direct approach being the more efficient solution. <br>

-📅 Dataset – <br> Uses the 2018 Central Park Squirrel Census data for analysis. <br>
+**Dataset** – Uses the 2018 Central Park Squirrel Census data for analysis. <br>